 - Don’t apply for other forms of credit.

 - Pay all your bills on time.

-If your credit report is in bad shape and you can’t get approved for the loan you want, a credit repair service may be able to help.
-Reputable credit repair companies have credit experts standing by to help you fix your credit.
+If your credit report is in bad shape and you can’t get approved for the loan you want, work on your credit before applying.